 When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 Therefore in order to complete even the simplest of forms, the doctor needs to check the patient's entire record.
 Carelessness or an inaccurate report can have serious consequences for the doctor with the Genral Medical Council or even the Police.

-Click here to download the Fees for non nhservices (PDF, 71KB).
+Download the list of Non NHS Fees.
 This list is not exhaustive and so our Medical Records Administrator will be able to advise of any other charges in line with the BMA (British Medical Association) guidelines.